Services for Alumni

 - Requires free registration

-- The circulation staff will send alumni a copy of items we own for twenty cents a page.
-The ILL staff will request interlibrary loan for articles we do not own, on a cost recovery basis.
-It is usually cheaper to use a local public library or hospital library for interlibrary loan.
-Request a copy here.
+- The circulation staff will send alumni a copy of items we own for $2 per article/chapter.
+The ILL staff will request interlibrary loan for articles we do not own, also for $2 per article/chapter.
+It may be cheaper to use a local public library or hospital library for interlibrary loan -- be sure to check.
+Make a request from us here.

 - The reference staff will provide mediated literature searches of any of the databases we normally search.
 There is no fee for this service.
 We will also answer simple reference questions via e-mail or over the phone.
 Ask a reference question.